 "Professor Boudreau, could I ask you some questions.
 It's okay if you don't want to answer them," Dean added quickly.

-"How about you ask the questions and I'll decide on an individual basis whether I'll answer them," Kai Boudreau seemed to have relaxed some; his shoulder weren't so tense.
-You could really tell when someone with that much muscle was tense.
+"How about you ask the questions and I'll decide on an individual basis whether I'll answer them," Kai Boudreau seemed to have relaxed some; his shoulders weren't so tense.

-Dean grimaced, "Why do we not see you scars in class?"
+Dean grimaced, "Why do we not see your scars in class?"